-With the exception of certain of our utility scale plants, our renewable energy facilities located in the United States in our portfolio are qualifying facilities ("QFs") as defined under the Public Utility Regulatory Policies Act.
-Depending upon the power production capacity of the facility in question, our QFs and their immediate project company owners may be entitled to various exemptions from ratemaking and certain other regulatory provisions of the Federal Power Act, from the books and records access provisions of PUHCA, and from state organizational and financial regulation of electric utilities.
+With the exception of certain of our utility scale plants, our renewable energy facilities located in the United States in our portfolio are qualifying facilities ("QFs") as defined under the Public Utility Regulatory Policies Act ("PURPA").
+Depending upon the power production capacity of the facility in question, our QFs and their immediate project company owners may be entitled to various exemptions from ratemaking and certain other regulatory provisions of the Federal Power Act (the "FPA"), from the books and records access provisions of PUHCA, and from state organizational and financial regulation of electric utilities.

-Certain of our utility scale plants and their owners are exempt wholesale generators, as defined under the Public Utility Regulatory Policies Act (each, an EWG) which exempts each EWG and us (for purposes of our ownership of each such company) from the federal books and access provisions of PUHCA.
-Certain of the EWGs are also QFs.
-EWGs and their owners are subject to regulation for most purposes as "public utilities" under the Federal Power Act, including regulation of their rates and their issuances of securities.
-Each of our EWGs has obtained "market based rate authorization" and associated blanket authorizations and waivers from FERC under the Federal Power Act, which allows it to sell electricity, capacity and ancillary services at wholesale at negotiated, market based rates, instead of cost-of-service rates, as well as waivers of, and blanket authorizations under, certain FERC regulations that are commonly granted to market based rate sellers, including blanket authorizations to issue securities.
+Certain of our utility scale plants and their owners are exempt wholesale generators, as defined under PURPA (each, an "EWG Project Co") which exempts each EWG Project Co and us (for purposes of our ownership of each such company) from the federal books and access provisions of PUHCA.
+Certain of the EWG Projects are also QFs.
+EWGs and their owners are subject to regulation for most purposes as "public utilities" under the FPA, including regulation of their rates and their issuances of securities.
+Each of our EWG Project Cos has obtained "market based rate authorization" and associated blanket authorizations and waivers from FERC under the FPA, which allows it to sell electricity, capacity and ancillary services at wholesale at negotiated, market based rates, instead of cost-of-service rates, as well as waivers of, and blanket authorizations under, certain FERC regulations that are commonly granted to market based rate sellers, including blanket authorizations to issue securities.

 The failure of our QFs to maintain QF status may result in their becoming subject to significant additional regulatory requirements.
-In addition, the failure of the EWGs, or our QFs to comply with applicable regulatory requirements may result in the imposition of penalties.
+In addition, the failure of the EWG Project Cos, or our QFs to comply with applicable regulatory requirements may result in the imposition of penalties.

-In particular, the EWGs, and any project companies that own or operate our QFs that obtain market based rate authority from FERC under the FPA are or will be subject to certain market behavior and anti-manipulation rules as established and enforced by FERC, and if they are determined to have violated those rules, will be subject to potential disgorgement of profits associated with the violation, penalties, and suspension or revocation of their market-based rate authority.
+In particular, the EWG Project Cos, and any project companies that own or operate our QFs that obtain market based rate authority from FERC under the FPA are or will be subject to certain market behavior and anti-manipulation rules as established and enforced by FERC, and if they are determined to have violated those rules, will be subject to potential disgorgement of profits associated with the violation, penalties, and suspension or revocation of their market-based rate authority.
 If such entities were to lose their market-based rate authority, they would be required to obtain FERC's acceptance of a cost-of-service rate schedule for wholesale sales of electric energy, capacity and ancillary services and could become subject to significant accounting, record-keeping, and reporting requirements that are imposed on FERC regulated public utilities with cost-based rate schedules.